 David Hertzberg , composer

-Other recent commissions were premiered by New York City Opera, the Colorado All State Orchestra, pianist Steven Lin, violinist In Mo Yang, the Curtis Orchestra, and the PRISM Saxophone Quartet, in a commission from the American Composers Forum with funds from the Jerome Foundation.
-Mr. Hertzberg’s piece, Spectre of the Spheres, was performed by the New England Philharmonic in 2016 and was chosen by Mason Bates as one of four new works read by the Pittsburgh Symphony at the orchestra’s 11th Annual Reading Session; the piece was also selected to be read at the American Composers Orchestra’s annual Underwood New Music Reading Session.
+Mr. Hertzberg’s commissions have been premiered by New York City Opera, the Colorado-All State Orchestra, pianist Steven Lin, violinist In Mo Yang, the Curtis Orchestra, and the PRISM Saxophone Quartet, in a commission from the American Composers Forum with funds from the Jerome Foundation.
+His piece, Spectre of the Spheres, was performed by the New England Philharmonic and was chosen by Mason Bates to be read by the Pittsburgh Symphony at the orchestra’s 11th Annual Reading Session and was also selected by the American Composers Orchestra for its annual Underwood New Music Reading Session.
+His chamber opera The Rose Elf was featured on Opera Philadelphia’s Double Exposure program.

-As the 2012-2015 YCA Composer-in-Residence, Mr. Hertzberg’s Ablutions of Oblivion was premiered by soprano Julia Bullock in 2013 at Merkin Concert Hall and the Kennedy Center.
-His second YCA commission, Orgie Céleste, a trio for clarinet, violin, and piano, was premiered last season on the Young Concert Artists Composers Concert at Merkin Concert Hall by Narek Arutyunian, Paul Huang, and Ursula Oppens; the New York Times wrote: “In this riveting work, Mr. Hertzberg demonstrates that a gifted young composer can be inspired by masters and still speak with a vibrantly personal style.”
+As the 2012-2015 YCA Composer-in-Residence, Mr. Hertzberg’s Ablutions of Oblivion was premiered by soprano Julia Bullock.
+Orgie Céleste was premiered on the Young Concert Artists Composers Concert in New York by clarinetist Narek Arutyunian, violinist Paul Huang, and pianist Ursula Oppens; The New York Times wrote: “In this riveting work, Mr. Hertzberg demonstrates that a gifted young composer can be inspired by masters and still speak with a vibrantly personal style.”

-In 2015, his work was performed at the Intimacy of Creativity Festival in Hong Kong, and he held a residency at the Visby International Center for Composers in Sweden.
-In addition to his residency at Copland House, in 2013 Mr. Hertzberg completed a residency at the artist colony Yaddo, where he returned for a residency in 2015, and participated in the Santa Fe Chamber Music Festival’s Young Composers Program, where his commission Méditation Boréale was premiered by the Flux Quartet.
-The work was subsequently performed by the Dover Quartet at the Curtis Institute and the Fromm Quartet at the Tanglewood Music Center.
-In May 2012, Mr. Hertzberg participated in the Master Class Programme with the Stenhammar Quartet at the Swedish Collegium in Uppsala, Sweden.
+In addition to his residency at Copland House, Mr. Hertzberg had two residencies at the artist colony Yaddo.
+He participated in the Santa Fe Chamber Music Festival’s Young Composers Program, where his commission Méditation boréale was premiered by the Flux Quartet, and later performed by the Dover Quartet at the Curtis Institute and the Fromm Quartet at the Tanglewood Music Center.
+Mr. Hertzberg participated in the Master Class Programme with the Stenhammar Quartet at the Swedish Collegium in Uppsala, Sweden.
 While there, he worked with composers Steven Stucky and Anders Hillborg.
-Mr. Hertzberg was a 2014 Leonard Bernstein Composition Fellow at the Tanglewood Music Center and attended the 2012 Aspen Music Festival, working with George Tsontakis.
-He has studied composition at the Internationale Ferienkurse für Neue Musik in Darmstadt in 2008, the Freie Universität in Berlin in 2009, and he was a Fellow at the European American Musical Alliance at La Schola Cantorum in Paris in 2010.
+Mr. Hertzberg was a Leonard Bernstein Composition Fellow at the Tanglewood Music Center and attended the Aspen Music Festival, working with George Tsontakis.
+He has studied composition at the Internationale Ferienkurse für Neue Musik in Darmstadt, Freie Universität in Berlin, and was a Fellow at the European American Musical Alliance at La Schola Cantorum in Paris in 2010.
+His work was performed at the Intimacy of Creativity Festival in Hong Kong.

 [Surname is pronounced: Hurts-berg]